MarcinMazur242467/NewTapo/README.md

 ## Configuration

 ### Important, before using the software.
-TAPO Cameras let you use their API features after authentication, you can do it in two ways:
+This application needs two you TAPO Camera password and TP Link TAPO Cloud password to function properly:

 * One way is to log using: <br>